Topological Data Analysis for Unsupervised Feature Selection in Large Scale Spatial Omics Data Sets: Abstract

 \section{Abstract}

-{ Spatial transcriptomics studies are becoming increasingly large and commonplace, necessitating the analysis of a large number of spatially resolved variables.
-With spatial transcriptomics data sets typically containing data on thousands of different genes, on increasingly large numbers of samples, there is a need for bioinformatics tools that enable the comparison of spatial structure across large numbers of variables.
-Here we present \persistend, an exploratory tool that uses topology to automatically compute a continuous measure of spatial structure for each gene in a spatial transcriptomics sample.
-This quantification can be used for analytical tasks such as spatially variable gene identification, or searching for spatial differences in the expression of a gene between samples.
-We use \persist to derive biologically meaningful insights into two public spatial transcriptomics data sets, and we experiment with applying \persist to a spatial metabolomics data set, making use of \persistend's non-parametric approach to enable application across different measurement types.
-Our work showcases the advantages of using a continuous quantification of spatial structure over p-value based approaches to SVG identification, the potential for developing unified methods for the analysis of different spatial `omics modalities, and the utility of persistent homology in big data applications.}
+{ Spatial transcriptomics studies are becoming increasingly large and commonplace, necessitating simultaneous analysis of a large number of spatially resolved variables.
+Correspondingly, a diverse range of methodologies have been proposed to compare the spatial expression structure of genes.
+Here, we apply persistent homology, a method from topological data analysis, to produce a continuous quantification of spatial structure in a given gene's expression, and show how this can be used for downstream tasks such as spatially variable gene identification.
+We explore the unique advantages of topology for this task, deriving biologically meaningful insights into kidney disease and myocardial infarction using public spatial transcriptomics data.
+We also show how the non-parametric nature of homology enables our methodology to extend naturally to other spatial omics modalities, demonstrating this on a spatial metabolomics sample.
+Our work showcases the advantages of using a continuous quantification of spatial structure over \textit{p}-value based approaches to SVG identification, the potential for developing unified methods for the analysis of different spatial omics modalities, and the utility of persistent homology in big data applications. }